 - 15. The parties recognize the extensive litigation already conducted and related policy differences over the recovery of strandable costs.
-In light of the numerous factors and trade-offs reflected in this agreement, and subject to the limitation prescribed by Section II.14 herein, the parties agree that, subject to approval of this settlement agreement by the Commission, Con Edison will be given a reasonable opportunity to recover stranded and strandable costs remaining at March 31, 2002.
-Parameters under which recovery will be carried out including, where applicable, the time period during which this reasonable opportunity is to be afforded, are as follows: - (i) charges for all customers served under the PSC No. 9 and retail access tariffs (and for PASNY No. 4 and EDDS customers to the extent set forth in Section II.31 herein) will reflect a non-bypassable charge for the continued collection of generation and generation-related costs as set forth in Sections II.29 and III.7, 11 herein.

-- (ii) the recovery period of NUG termination, "buy-out" or "buy-down" costs, if securitized, will be determined by the Commission at the time of securitization, but such recovery is expected to match the life of the securitized bonds.
+In light of the numerous factors and trade-offs reflected in this agreement, and subject to the limitation prescribed by Section II.14 herein, the parties agree that, subject to approval of this settlement agreement by the Commission, Con Edison will be given a reasonable opportunity to recover stranded and strandable costs remaining at March 31, 2002, including a reasonable return on investments.
+Parameters under which recovery will be carried out including, where applicable, the time period during which this reasonable opportunity is to be afforded, are as follows: - (i) charges for all customers served under the PSC No. 9 and retail access tariffs (and for PASNY No. 4 and EDDS customers to the extent set forth in Section II.31 herein) will reflect a non-bypassable charge for the continued collection of generation and generation-related costs as set forth in Sections II.29 and III.7, 11 herein. - (ii) the recovery period of NUG termination, "buy-out" or "buy-down" costs, if securitized, will be determined by the Commission at the time of securitization, but such recovery is expected to match the life of the securitized bonds.
 The recovery period of non-securitized NUG termination, "buy-out" or a "buy-down" costs, if any, will also be determined by the Commission, but not exceed the life of the specific contract.
-The recovery period of purchases made under NUG contracts will be the life of the contract. - (iii) for IP2, in the absence of securitization, the unit's costs, including above-market costs, and decommissioning expense for IP2 and the retired Indian Point No. 1 unit, will be recovered over a period no longer than the end of the unit's license term in the year 2013.
-Reconciliation of estimated and actual decommissioning costs may be reflected in rates after 2013. - (iv) for fossil generation, in the absence of securitization, stranded costs remaining after RY5 will be recovered over a period not to exceed the 10-year period ending March 31, 2012. - (v) recovery of Con Edison's other stranded costs will be over a period to be determined by the Commission. - (vi) the Company will petition the Appellate Division of the Supreme Court for permission to withdraw its December 24, 1996 appeal in Energy Ass'n of N.Y.S. v.
-Public Service Commission, appeals from such approval are exhausted or the time to appeal has expired).
+The recovery period of purchases made under NUG contracts will be the life of the contract.

+- (iii) for IP2, in the absence of securitization, the unit's costs, including above-market costs, and decommissioning expense for IP2 and the retired Indian Point No. 1 unit, will be recovered over a period no longer than the end of the unit's license term in the year 2013.
+Reconciliation of estimated and actual decommissioning costs may be reflected in rates after 2013. - (iv) for fossil generation, in the absence of securitization, stranded costs remaining after RY5 will be recovered over a period not to exceed the 10-year period ending March 31, 2012. - (v) recovery of Con Edison's other stranded costs will be over a period to be determined by the Commission.

+appeals from such approval are exhausted or the time to appeal has expired).
 Until this petition is granted, the Company will discontinue its appeal to the extent it is able to do so without forfeiting the right to appeal.